arjunpotter17/atmoswap/README.md

 This project aims to build a swap interface along with price analysis for the selected tokens.
 Features

-    Able to see real swap quotes for selected tokens Able to swap tokens on the Solana mainnet
+    Able to see real swap quotes for available tokens Able to swap tokens on the Solana mainnet
     Clean swap UI
-    End to End test suite for everything except the wallet integration Links to coingecko for price charts
+    End to End test suite for everything except actually swapping tokens Links to custom charts for token prices
     Visual token routemap